muellerberndt/legion/README.md

 Contributions are welcome!
 To contribute to the base framework, you need to sign the [Contributor License Agreement](https://cla-assistant.io/muellerberndt/legion) and follow the [Development Guide](docs/development.md).

-## License

-This project is licensed under the Apache 2.0 License with additional commercial terms.

-It is free to use for security research and bug hunting activities, including those generating commercial rewards (e.g., bug bounty programs or audit contests).
-Any extensions you build on top of Legion belong to you and are not subject to the license.

-However, wrapping Legion into a commercial product or service is prohibited without written permission from the author.
-See [LICENSE](LICENSE.txt) for details.